MFR6340/theenglishextension.org/young-world-2/Unit-1: Five Senses.md

 <img src="https://imgur.com/kZ3HTR1.png" width="25%" />

-The cute, little, fearless dog really wants to become a guard dog, but no one wants him because his bark is so awful.
-Nice twist at the end when a hard -of-hearing man comes along.
+A very little dog with awful ear-splitting bark has ambitions to be a guard dog and is ridiculed by his pedigree peers.
+Ultimately, he gets his comeuppance thanks to the poor hearing of the man who adopts him.
 (Lexile NC810L)

 <a href="https://www.bookdepository.com/Guard-Dog-Dick-King-Smith/9780552554336?ref=grid-view&qid=1665840171795&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1002714171" rel="nofollow">Buy on Orell Füssli</a>